followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/at/at.md

     <!--JavaScript-->
     position: { at: 'left bottom' };

-When configuring a widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `HorizontalAlignment` and `VerticalAlignment` enums in the following manner.
+When using a widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `HorizontalAlignment` and `VerticalAlignment` enums in the following manner.

     <!--Razor C#-->
     @(Html.DevExtreme().WidgetName()